sharathh/heroku-samples/README.md

 	5. Maven 3.3.3
 	6. Create heroku app with new relic add on

-Build the project from root directory:
+Build the project from root directory (heroku-samples):

 	mvn clean install
 	heroku login
 	<Enter heroku email id>
 	<Enter heroku password>

 To deploy to heroku and enable java new relic use one of the below mentioned ways